When it comes to driving neuro-inclusion, every organisation has different challenges.

 With so few people saying their organisations have always-on support (6%) and structured communication around neuro-inclusion (22%), it’s clear that companies need to consider doing more.

-We recommend building internal expertise through voluntary Neurodiversity Champions, who receive ongoing training and upskilling to act as internal change makers.
+We recommend building internal expertise through voluntary Neuro-Inclusion Champions, who receive ongoing training and upskilling to act as internal change makers.
 They can help ensure employees know what support is available and that people have someone to talk to aside from their direct manager if needed.
-We encourage these positions to be filled by neurodiverse employees where possible to welcome and acknowledge the value of their lived experience.
+We encourage these positions to be filled by employees with neuro-differences where possible to welcome and acknowledge the value of their lived experience.

 But it’s also vital to ensure you’re effectively communicating neuro-inclusion throughout the whole employee lifecycle, including recruitment.